Maekar I Targaryen

 |Issue|| Daeron Targaryen |

 Maekar I was ruler of the Seven Kingdoms and the fourteenth Targaryen to sit the Iron Throne.
-He was the fourth son of King Daeron II and was given the Targaryen seat of Summerhall.
+He was the fourth son of King Daeron II Targaryen and was given the Targaryen seat of Summerhall, and was thus known as the Prince of Summerhall.
 Maekar was a capable army commander who served in the Blackfyre Rebellion.
-After a number of unexpected deaths in the royal family, he came to the throne in 221AL.
-He ruled until 233AL, when he fell in battle against a rebel lord.
+After a number of unexpected deaths in the royal family, he came to the throne in 221AC.
+He ruled until 233AC, when he fell in battle against a rebel lord.

-Maekar is powerfully built and wears a beard.
-His eyes are violet and his hair is such a pale blonde that it is almost white.
+Maekar was powerfully built and wore a beard.
+His eyes were violet and his hair was such a pale blonde that it was almost white.
 He had straight hair and a square-cut beard, both being the color of silver with a hint of gold.
 He was thickly built and powerful looking.
 Pox scars marred his cheeks.

 According to a semi-canon source, Maekar wore a crown of black iron and gold, with sharp points.
 He has his own personal coat of arms, the three-headed Targaryen dragon, quartered.

-Maekar was the son of Daeron II and Myriah Martell.
+Maekar was the son of Daeron II Targaryen and Myriah Martell.
 As a fourth son, he was not expected to rule.
 He married early and fathered at least four sons and two daughters.
-He was given the Targaryen summer residence of Summerhall for his own.
+He was given the Targaryen summer residence of Summerhall for his own seat.

 During the Blackfyre Rebellion Maekar served as one of the Targaryen force's commanders.
 It was his shield wall that held against the "mad" attack of his uncle Bittersteel in the Battle of the Redgrass Field.
 When his brother Baelor Breakspear attacked the rebel army from the rear the battle was won.
-Later a song was made about the battle named the Hammer and the Anvil, with Baelor the hammer and Maekar the anvil.
+Later a song was made about the battle, "The Hammer and Anvil", with Baelor the hammer and Maekar the anvil.

 Nevertheless, Maekar felt unappreciated.
 The victory was more attributed to his brother and the errors of Daemon Blackfyre then to his efforts.
 In other things he also stood in the shadow of his brothers, wounding his pride.
 Raymun Fossoway said of him: